Today In History logo TIH

 Chile Sinks Peru's Fleet: Admiral Grau Dies at Angamos

-The Chilean Navy cornered and captured the Peruvian ironclad Huascar at Angamos, killing Admiral Miguel Grau in the engagement.
-This decisive naval victory stripped Peru of its most effective warship and gave Chile unchallenged command of the Pacific coast, enabling the land campaigns that redrew South America's borders.
+The Chilean Navy cornered and captured the Peruvian ironclad Huascar at the Battle of Angamos, killing Admiral Miguel Grau on his bridge when a shell struck the conning tower.
+Grau had been Peru's most effective naval commander, using the Huascar to raid Chilean ports and disrupt supply lines for months.
+His death and the loss of Peru's most powerful warship gave Chile unchallenged command of the Pacific coast, enabling the amphibious land campaigns that conquered Lima and permanently redrewed South America's western borders.

 1895